electricpocket/autonomousboat/README.md

 ## iOS app

-I wanted to learn a bit of Swift so the example code from Blueduino site was not very helpful to me.

-Instead I based the code largely on [this example](https://www.raywenderlich.com/85900/arduino-tutorial-integrating-bluetooth-le-ios-swift) from Ray Wenderlich.
+based the code largely on [this example](https://www.raywenderlich.com/85900/arduino-tutorial-integrating-bluetooth-le-ios-swift) from Ray Wenderlich.
 # autonomousboat